TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/007 AuthenticationStateProvider.md

 We must extend this class, and override the method which is called by Blazor to get the login/auth information.

-Create a new directory, call it Authentication.

-In this folder, create a new class, SimpleAuthenticationStateProvider, or whatever you want to call it.
+Inside Authentication directory: create a new class, SimpleAuthenticationStateProvider, or whatever you want to call it.

 It looks like this, code is explained below.